Galeophobia: Causes

-Human-Shark Interactions
+Symptoms and treatment

+Galeophobia is characterized by an overwhelming and persistent fear of sharks.
+Those experiencing this condition may lack the ability to rationally perceive the danger sharks pose to them, leading them to participate in behaviors to avoid these animals.
+This phobia typically results in symptoms including a rapid heart rate, shortness of breath, shaking, hyperventilation, nausea, and dizziness.
+Feelings of intense anxiety and a loss of control, insomnia, and nightmares may also occur.
+The thought of a shark, viewing a photo or video of a shark, or seeing a shark in real life may trigger these symptoms.
+The symptoms of this phobia can become extreme, leading to fear and panic at the sight of a body of water.
+These symptoms must exist for at least six months to achieve a clinical diagnosis.

+There are many methods available for treating galeophobia, several of which involve the help of a mental health professional.
+These treatment options include exposure and response therapy, cognitive behavioral therapy (CBT), hypnotherapy, and medication in conjunction with other therapies.
+Of these options, exposure and response therapy and cognitive behavioral therapy are recommended.
+Exposure and response therapy will slowly expose patients to fear stimulus in order to extinguish avoidant behaviors and fear toward sharks.
+Cognitive behavioral therapy will focus on reducing the reaction to one's phobia by altering one's thoughts toward sharks.

+Human-shark interactions

 Popular media has historically portrayed sharks as a significant threat to humans, but many marine biologists and animal rights activists argue that sharks are misunderstood as a species.

-Occasionally referred to as “living fossils”, there is fossil evidence for the existence of sharks that dates back to 450 million years ago, during the Late Ordovician Period.
+Occasionally referred to as "living fossils", there is fossil evidence for the existence of sharks that dates back to 450 million years ago, during the Late Ordovician Period.
 Throughout their evolution, sharks have undergone periods of diversification and there are now more than 500 species of sharks in the ocean.
-Sharks’ diets vary depending on the size and habitat of the particular species.
+Sharks' diets vary depending on the size and habitat of the particular species.
 The most common prey across shark species are fish, but larger sharks are known to also prey on semi-aquatic marine animals, such as seals and sea lions.
-Despite their reputation as a “man-eating” species, scientific literature suggests that humans are not typical prey for sharks.
+Despite their reputation as a "man-eating" species, scientific literature suggests that humans are not typical prey for sharks.

-Research on the behaviour of sharks during interactions with humans suggests that most shark attacks, even those that are fatal, stem from the shark’s curiosity or confusion.
+Research on the behavior of sharks during interactions with humans suggests that most shark attacks, even those that are fatal, stem from the shark's curiosity or confusion.
 Sharks may bite surfers or swimmers in an attempt to identify a foreign object in their environment.

 Humans pose a comparatively greater risk to sharks than sharks do to humans.
 One attempt to mitigate the risk of shark attacks is shark culling: the government-enforced hunting and killing of sharks.
 The negative reputation of sharks may contribute to the appeal of shark culling.
 Marine conservationists argue that shark culling is a misinformed and ineffective mitigation technique.
 Presently, there is no evidence to suggest that the practice of shark culling reduces the rates of shark attacks.